cleavr/cleaverdocs/content/guides/wordpress-multisite.md

 - If you intend to use **sub-domains** Multisite type, you'll need to enable the **Allow wildcard subdomains** option
 - If you intend to use **sub-directories** Multisite type, then do not enable the Allow wildcard subdomains option.

+If you enable **Let's Encrypt** AND **Enable Multisite**, you will first need to add a DNS Records for your root domain and an additional DNS 'A' Record for `*` wildcard.
+They must both point to the server's public IP.

 ## Set up WordPress and install Multisite

 Once Cleavr has completed adding your new WordPress site, go to the domain for the site and complete the initial